 Theatre for Justice

-We work extensively with formal and informal legal structures and people either in contact with legal or penal institutions or in need of help exercising their rights, to improve Access to Justice in specific contexts and protect human rights.
+We work extensively with formal and informal legal structures, as well as people in contact with legal or penal institutions or in need of help exercising their rights, to improve Access to Justice in specific contexts and protect human rights.

 What do people do when something goes wrong?
 How is ‘crime’ understood and handled in communities who lack access to legal services?
 How do people handle serious disputes in the absence of a neutral arbitrator?
 We all need a basic understanding of the laws designed to protect us, and a knowledge of justice principles that enable us to claim our rights – especially to equality and fairness.